Forgetfulness or Dementia: Is It Normal Aging?

 Introduction

 Most families come to a time when an aging parent or loved one needs to consider changing their living situation from a home setting to a senior living community that offers assisted living and memory care.
 Knowing the type of senior living community that best fits your family and loved ones' needs is essential.
 Also understanding when it's time to move into assisted living or a memory care community.
-Here is some information that will assist you in making an informed decision.
+When you are ready, here is our link to begin your search for senior living and care Start Your Search on Purple Door

 Normal Part of Aging

-Occasionally a person may misplace things, forget what they were doing, or forget names or specific words.
+Occasionally, a person may misplace things, forget what they are doing, or forget names or specific words.
 These typical signs and symptoms of memory problems are a natural result of aging and are typically no cause for concern or special treatment.
 The National Institute on Aging has a lot of valuable information on the aging process, prevention, and disease control.
 Another great resource is the Alzheimer's Association.

 Mild Cognitive Impairment - Age-Related Cognitive Decline

 Many people experience some cognitive decline as they age.
 This is normal and is not severe enough to interfere with daily life for most people.
 However, some people experience more symptoms affecting memory or significant cognitive decline, known as mild cognitive impairment (MCI).
 People with MCI have difficulty with memory, language, thinking, or judgment that is greater than what would be expected for their age.
 They may also have trouble planning and organizing and may be more forgetful than usual.
-A person with MCI will forget about conversations that had taken place and information that was provided, such as scheduled events or appointments.
+A person with MCI will forget about conversations that have taken place and information that has been provided, such as scheduled events or appointments.

 While MCI is not dementia, it is considered a dementia risk factor.
 See a doctor if you or a loved one are experiencing any of the symptoms of MCI.
 No one test can diagnose MCI, so the diagnosis will be based on a review of symptoms, medical history, and results from cognitive tests.
 A person with MCI may develop dementia, while others may not.
 MCI can be the early stages of neurodegenerative diseases causing Dementia, including Alzheimer’s (Mayo Clinic).